callumalpass/handwrite-obsidian/README.md

 ## Features

 - **PDF & Image OCR**: Process PDF files and images (PNG, JPG, JPEG, WEBP, GIF) containing handwritten notes
-- **Gemini AI Integration**: Uses Google's advanced Gemini models for accurate handwriting recognition
+- **Gemini AI Integration**: Uses Google's Gemini models for handwriting recognition
 - **Batch Processing**: Process multiple files simultaneously with progress tracking
 - **Custom Templates**: Fully customizable output templates for generated notes
-- **Variable Extraction**: Extract custom variables like dates, authors, topics from your handwritten notes
+- **Extractable Variables**: Define custom variables that Gemini will identify and extract from your handwritten notes.
+For example, you can instruct it to look for a date in the top right corner, extract meeting attendees, or identify the course name.
+These extracted values can then be used in your filename templates (e.g., `{{date}}_{{course}}_notes.md`) and note templates
 - **Smart Organization**: Automatically organize processed notes into designated folders

 ## Setup